Library & Information Science

 Online Library & Information Science Programs

-In 2018-2019, 87 schools offered a library science program of some type.
+In the 2018-2019 academic year, 87 schools offered some type of library and information science program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|